ianj-lewis/django-memberpress-client/README.md

 ![memberpress](https://memberpress.com/wp-content/uploads/2022/01/memberpress-logo-color.svg)

-A Django plugin that implements integrations to/from a Wordpress memberpress REST API host.
+A lightweight, performant Django plugin that implements integrations to/from a Wordpress memberpress REST API host.

 ## Installation